bumptech/nitro/docs/nitro.md

-create bound sockets ("nitro sockets" here being a different and higher-level abstraction than BSD sockets) that listen at a certain location so that other nitro sockets can connect and exchange messages.
+create bound sockets ("nitro sockets" here being a different and higher-level abstraction than BSD sockets) that listen at a certain location so that other
+Nitro sockets can connect and exchange messages.

-A message, also called a "frame", is the fundamental unit of communication between nitro sockets.
+A message, wraped in a "frame", is the fundamental unit of communication between Nitro sockets.
 When a frame is sent, it is either received completely by another party or not at all.
 Application developers don't need to worry about boundary